dpa99c/cordova-plugin-androidx-adapter/README.md

 **IMPORTANT:** This plugin relies on a [Cordova hook script](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/) so will not work in Cloud Build environments such as Phonegap Build which do not support Cordova hook scripts.

-**WARNING**: Do not install this plugin in a Cordova project in which AndroidX has not already been installed or the build will fail.
+**WARNING**: Do not install this plugin in a Cordova project in which AndroidX has not already been enabled or the build will fail.

 # Usage